top of page

 In this way, anxiety is not a malfunction.

-It is a nervous system that learned too early that presence was risky
+It is a nervous system that learned too early that presence was risky…and preparedness was protection.

 Where shame loosens its grip